 Either a partner, or teacher, or friend has made fun of your goals and dreams.

-Haters never understand that failure is actually part of the process of becoming successful.
+Haters never understand that failure is part of the process of becoming successful.

-In order to achieve your goals, you have to accept failure as part of the journey and keep moving past it.
-Because of the way a hater’s mind works, they always look at failure as final, as embarrassing and something you should avoid completely.
+To achieve your goals, you must accept failure as part of the journey and keep moving past it.
+Because of the way a hater’s mind works, they always look at failure as final, as embarrassing, and something you should avoid completely.

-This is the exact reason why haters never get to experience what true success feels like.
+This is the exact reason haters never get to experience what true success feels like.